-The following discussion and analysis should be read in conjunction with the consolidated financial statements, including the notes thereto, appearing elsewhere in this Prospectus.
+The following discussion and analysis relates to the operations of Integrated Surgical Systems, Inc. and does not include the operations of IMMI, except for the results of its operations subsequent to its acquisition by the Company on September 5, 1997, should be read in conjunction with the consolidated financial statements of Integrated Surgical Systems, Inc., including the notes thereto, appearing elsewhere in this Prospectus.

 From its inception in October 1990, the Company has been primarily engaged in the development and clinical evaluation of the ROBODOC System.
 Net sales are derived from the sale of ROBODOC Systems and related consumables.
 Prior to 1996, sales of the ROBODOC System were limited to sales for clinical evaluation.
 The ROBODOC System satisfies the appropriate international standards for medical electrical equipment and the Electromagnetic Compatibility Directive ("CE Mark"), and complies with the relevant provisions of the Medical Device Directive for a Class IIb Medical Device, thus allowing the Company to distribute the ROBODOC System throughout the European Union.
 The Company sold its first commercial ROBODOC System to a clinic in Germany in March 1996.
-The Company intends to use a significant portion of the net proceeds of this Offering for marketing and sales in Europe.
-See "Use of Proceeds."
+The Company intends to use a significant portion of the net proceeds of the European Offering and this Offering for marketing and sales in Europe.